Sarasota Assassination Society: Background

+Murders

-Murder of Charles E. Abbe
+Charles E. Abbe

-In 1877, Charles Elliot Abbe, his wife, Charlotte, and their two teenage daughters, Carrie and Nellie, moved to Manatee County, Florida from Chicago, Illinois.
-Abbe had made a handsome fortune as a salesman with the Singer Sewing Machine Company in Kansas.
-Having vacationed in Florida during the two previous years, Abbe became enthralled with the possibility of commercial success in Manatee County.
+In 1877, Charles Elliot Abbe, his wife, Charlotte, and their two teenage daughters, Carrie and Nellie, moved to Manatee County, Florida, from Chicago.
+Abbe had made a fortune as a salesman with the Singer Sewing Machine Company in Kansas.
+Abbe became enthralled with the possibility of commercial success in Manatee County after vacationing there for the previous two years.
+Manatee County spanned from the Gulf of Mexico to Lake Okeechobee and from the Manatee River to Charlotte Harbor.

-Between 1876 and 1878, Abbe purchased several hundred undeveloped acres from the state, as well as private land owners, in what is modern-day Sarasota.
+Between 1876 and 1878, Abbe purchased 359 acres of land for $1/acre, in which 120 acres were modern-day Sarasota, including its waterfront.
 In addition to land acquisition, Abbe maintained a general store in the family's home and served as the area's first postmaster.
-Seeking to promote settlement in the area, Abbe often marketed Manatee County in his travels around the North, especially at local fairs and exhibitions.
-An active local politician and newspaper contributor, Abbe was just one of the county's 216 registered Republicans.
-With the marriage of their daughter Nellie to neighbor, Furman Whitaker, the Abbes were solidifying their place in the community.
+He was appointed on August 16, 1878, and later appointed U.S. Commissioner to the circuit and district courts.
+Abbe marketed Manatee County in his travels around the North, especially at local fairs and exhibitions, seeking to promote settlement in the area.
+An active local politician and newspaper contributor, Abbe was one of the county's 216 registered Republicans.
+With the marriage of their daughter Nellie to neighbor Furman Whitaker, the Abbes were solidifying their place in the community.

 As Abbe's success and fortune grew, so did the resentment and animosity felt by Alfred Bidwell and other members of the small rural community.
-Instances of vandalism to Abbe's properties increased in the two years before his murder.
-The harassment eventually turned violent with gunfire being directed at the Abbe residence while Mrs. Abbe was home alone.
+The Bidwells were also neighbors to the Abbes.
+Instances of vandalism to the Abbe's properties increased in the two years before his murder.
+The harassment eventually turned violent, with gunfire being directed at the Abbe residence while Mrs. Abbe was home alone.
 Mrs. Abbe also reported finding a dirk knife stuck in a table outside of her residence.

-On December 27, 1884, Charles Abbe and friend, Charles Morehouse, were painting a boat on a road leading to the beach, when Charles Willard and Joseph Anderson approached them.
+On December 27, 1884, Charles Abbe and his friend, Charles Morehouse, were painting a boat on a road leading to the beach, when Charles Willard and Joseph Anderson approached them.
 Willard, who was wielding Anderson's double-barreled shotgun, pointed the firearm at Abbe and shot him in the face.
 He then turned and pointed the shotgun at Morehouse, ordering him to run for his life.
-Willard and Anderson dragged Abbe's lifeless body to a wharf near Bidwell's store, loaded it on a boat and dumped it in the Gulf of Mexico, some three miles off shore.
+Willard and Anderson dragged Abbe's lifeless body to a wharf near Bidwell's store, loaded it on a boat, and dumped it in the Gulf of Mexico, approximately 3 miles offshore.